MicrosoftDocs/dynamics365smb-docs/business-central/admin-how-to-modify-table-mappings-for-synchronization.md

 ## Mapping Integration Tables
 An integration table is a table in the [!INCLUDE[d365fin](includes/d365fin_md.md)] database that represents an entity, such as an account, in [!INCLUDE[crm_md](includes/crm_md.md)].
 Integration tables include fields that correspond to the fields in the table for the [!INCLUDE[crm_md](includes/crm_md.md)] entity.
 For example, the Account integration table connects to the Accounts entity in [!INCLUDE[crm_md](includes/crm_md.md)].
 There must be a integration table mapping for each entity in [!INCLUDE[crm_md](includes/crm_md.md)] that you want to synchronize with data in [!INCLUDE[d365fin](includes/d365fin_md.md)]].

 When you create the connection between the apps, [!INCLUDE[d365fin](includes/d365fin_md.md)] sets up some default table and field mappings.
 You can change the table mappings if you want.
-For more information, see [Standard Sales Entity Mapping for Synchronization](admin-synchronizing-business-central-and-sales.md#standard-sales-entity-mapping-for-synchronization)
+For more information, see [Standard Sales Entity Mapping for Synchronization](admin-synchronizing-business-central-and-sales.md#standard-sales-entity-mapping-for-synchronization).
+If you have changed the default mappings and want to revert your changes, on the **Dynamics 365 Connection Setup** page, choose **Use Default Synchronization Setup**.

 > [!Note]
 > If you are using an on-premises version of [!INCLUDE[d365fin](includes/d365fin_md.md)], the integration table mappings are stored in table 5335 Integration Table Mappings, and can be viewed and modified from page 5335 Integration Table Mappings.
 Complex mappings and synchronization rules are defined in codeunit 5341.